Resident234/php.net/pages/www.php.net_function.uniqid.php.md

 5819f3ad1c4b6
 5819f3ad1c4b6

-As you can see, using it w/ a DB can cause the creation of documents with repeated ID&apos;s.
+As you can see, using it w/ a DB can cause the creation of documents with repeated ID's.
 You should instead opt for: